borisbho/MazeSolver/README.md

 # MazeSolver
-C# Program that creates a maze using nodes and then solves it
+C# Program that creates a maze using nodes and then uses algorithms to solve it